 Children attend the year before they are eligible to go to school.
 Children generally need to be turning 4 by the 31st July to attend in that year.
+(A table below outlines what year your child is eligible to attend).
 Children who turn 4 after 31st July attend the following year.
 Some children do come for 2 years if they are born in Feb-July and the family feels the children would benefit from another year at preschool.
 Priority will be given to children who must go to school the following year.

 We encourage families to visit the preschool where we can show you what we offer, explain what we do and answer any questions you may have.
 We ask that parents ring beforehand to make a time to visit.

 CPCK will follow the Priority of Access Guidelines at all times when enrolling children.
 The waiting list application will reflect these guidelines to ensure that enrolment at our Preschool is provided to families using these priorities.Strategy

 The Priority of Access Guidelines followed by community-based preschools are defined by the NSW State Government funding agreements.
 Priority is given to the groups outlined by the NSW Department of Education, in no particular order, before any other group including non-equity three year olds and families who have previously had a sibling at the centre and who wish for additional siblings to attend the preschool for 2 years however are not of preschool age.
 Enrolment of these groups of children is dependent upon the wait list being exhausted of all children according to the Priority of Access Guidelines.